DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 {% end %}
 The existence of an "idealized average project" is dubious, but we set those details aside.
 The reason for this assumption is so we can explain why judges use different parts of the score spectrum.
 Suddenly, we can now say that one person's 7/10 may be someone else's 5/10.

 We will use $\mu_j$ as a stand-in for this "purely average score".
 This is objectionable for our toy dataset, since the judges were evaluating finalists, not all projects in the club, thus $\mu_j$ is a biased estimate (recall: survivorship bias).

 I acknowledge this concern, and an easy fix is to slightly modify the assumption to "Purely Average Score among Top Performers", or "Purely Decent Score".
+Note that this implicitly assumes some finalists are below this threshold.
 In our opinion, we felt that this assumption was equally reasonable for our events.

 {% admonition(type='question', title='Assumption: Judge Variability') %}
 The judges whose individual points are most informative, hence possesses the least statistical noise, use a wider spectrum of the scores.